The Two Scenarios for the War of Gog of Magog

 And indeed, in March 2016 at a town hall meeting in Buenos Aires, Argentina, Barack Obama laid the blame for failed Middle East peace initiatives on … the economic success of the State of Israel, saying, “Because Israeli society has been so successful economically, it has I think from a position of strength been less willing to make concessions.”

 In other words, what Obama is saying is that the phenomenon of Israel’s prosperity is the greatest obstacle to negotiations between Palestinians and Israel, thus unknowingly Obama fulfilled the prediction of the Malbim made in the 19th century.
-Hence, we see that the prophecy of Ezekiel is relevant in our time.
-It will come to pass in the end of days, when the Jewish people will return to the land of Israel.
+Hence, we see that the prophecy of Ezekiel is relevant in our time and it will come to pass in the end of days, when the Jewish people will return to the land of Israel.

 The Malbim then connects Ezekiel’s prophecy to what we read in today’s headlines (let us again not forget the Malbim made his predictions from the 19th century perspectives when the Jewish people had no intent to return to the Land):